dulvui/simondalvai.org/src/content/games/futsal-manager/index.md

 iOS and MacOS are still work in progress...

 ## Stay up to date
-Write me an email at [info@simondalvai.org](mailto:info@simondalvai.org?subject=Futsal%20Manager) or join my server on [Discord](https://discord.gg/a5DSHZKkA8), if you have questions about the game or simply want to stay up to date.
+Write me an email at [info@simondalvai.org](mailto:info@simondalvai.org?subject=99Managers:%20Futsal%20Edition) or join my server on [Discord](https://discord.gg/a5DSHZKkA8), if you have questions about the game or simply want to stay up to date.
 Please keep in mind that I barely use Discord and prefer e-mails, but since so many people use Discord, I'll give it a shot.
 So I might be slower to respond on Discord.

 ## FAQ
-You can find my latest FAQ blog post about Futsal Manager [here](https://simondalvai.org/blog/futsal-manager-faq/).
+You can find my latest FAQ blog post about the game [here](https://simondalvai.org/blog/futsal-manager-faq/).
 If you have more questions or suggestions, feel free to contact me.